MichelleCDjunaidi/clinic-web-app/README.md

 The navigation bar and background animations are reactive based on the user’s authentication state.

 When logged in, it shows the doctor’s name and logout options in the navbar.
 When logged out, the app displays animated backgrounds for `/login` and `/register`.

+### JWT Authentication

+The JWT token is provided when the doctor logs in; it is only cleared when the doctor logs out.
+This means that if the doctor closes the web application by accident, they could return to the application and not have to redo the login due to the token.
+This is how most web applications I've seen do it to reduce the amount of logins the end user needs to do.